Ironsyde-tech/INVOICE/README.md

 Yes please!
 Contributions are welcome!
 If you have any ideas, bug fixes, or enhancements, feel free to submit a PR :)

 ### License
-Invoice Dragon is a free software application released under the MIT License.
+Inv Sena is a free software application released under the MIT License.

 ---

-Thank you for choosing Invoice Dragon!
+Thank you for choosing Inv Sena!
 We hope this application simplifies your invoicing process and saves you valuable time.
 If you have any further questions or need assistance, please don't hesitate to reach out.
 Happy invoicing!